pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ### Response

-The `signal()` operation returns a `SignalResult` which contains the following operations:

-MethodDescription`description`Type: `String`The description, for example `Sent`.`timetoken`Type: `int`Returns an `int` representation of the timetoken when the signal was published.
+`SignalResult`:
+- description (String): e.g., Sent.
+- timetoken (int): Signal publish timetoken.

 ## Subscribe

 ### Receive messages

-Use event listeners to receive messages/signals/events for subscribed channels.
-See Subscription for adding listeners.
+Receive messages and events via event listeners from subscribed channels.
+See Subscription section for listener usage.

 ### Description

-Creates an open TCP socket and listens for messages on specified channels.
-Requires subscribeKey at initialization.

-- New subscriptions receive messages published after subscribe() completes.
+Creates a connection to PubNub and listens on specified channels.
+Requires `subscribeKey` at initialization.
+New subscribers receive messages published after `subscribe()` completes.
-- To auto-reconnect and retrieve missed messages after disconnects, set retryPolicy to RetryPolicy.linear during initialization.

-##### Unsubscribing from all channels
+Reconnection: Set `retryPolicy` to `RetryPolicy.linear` during initialization to auto-reconnect and fetch missed messages.

-Unsubscribing from all channels, then subscribing to new channels resets the last received timetoken and may cause message gaps.
+Unsubscribing from all channels resets the last-received timetoken and can cause message gaps.

 ### Method(s)

-To Subscribe to a channel you can use the following method(s) in the Dart SDK:

 ```
 `1pubnub.subscribe(